All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 3. Steady, Sustainable Weight Loss

 Unlike crash diets that produce dramatic short-term results followed by rebound, oral semaglutide produces gradual, consistent weight loss.
-Patients appreciate that the pace (1 to 2 pounds per week during the active loss phase) feels sustainable and does not require extreme dietary restriction.
+Patients appreciate that the pace (1 to 2 pounds per week during the active loss phase) feels sustainable and doesn't require extreme dietary restriction.

 4. Health Marker Improvements